 Brannel students are expected to achieve at least 8 qualifications, from the groups detailed below..

 Group 2.
 Ebacc (at least 3 GCSEs)

-Either Combined Science (2 GCSEs) and choose an additional one from Geography, History, Spanish or Computer Science
+Either Combined Science (2 GCSEs) and choose an additional one from French, Geography, History, Spanish or Computing

 Group 3.
 Open (2 GCSEs or Vocational Awards)

-Choose from: Animal Care, Art, Child Development, Computer Science, Construction, Design Technology, Drama, Food & Nutrition, Geography, Health & Social Care, History, Hospitality & Catering, Creative iMedia, Music, Photography, PE, Spanish, Sport.
+Choose from: Animal Care, Art, Child Development, Computer Science, Construction, Design Technology, Drama, French, Geography, History, Hospitality & Catering, Creative iMedia, Music, Photography, PE, Separate Science, Spanish, Sport

 Students begin their two-year courses in September of Year 10 and take their final examinations in Summer of Year 11.
 This gives them valuable qualifications for further education, training and/or apprenticeships.
 All students must continue in some form of education and/or training until they are 18 and many beyond this.
 It is therefore important that students consider what qualifications would be most suitable for their preferred Post 16 options and their future career opportunities.